hmito/esj73web/about_en.md

 Participants of the 73rd Annual Meeting of the Ecological Society of Japan must comply with the following code of conduct.
 If requested by meeting staff or other participants to cease any disruptive or inappropriate behavior, participants must comply immediately.

-1. **Prevention of Discriminatory Behavior and Respect for Individual Dignity** Participants must not discriminate against individuals based on attributes such as origin, race, ethnicity, religion, physical characteristics, age, status, gender, sexual orientation, or disability, and must respect the dignity of all individuals.
+1. **Prevention of Discriminatory Behavior and Respect for Individual Dignity**: Participants must not discriminate against individuals based on attributes such as origin, race, ethnicity, religion, physical characteristics, age, status, gender, sexual orientation, or disability, and must respect the dignity of all individuals.

-2. **Prevention of Harassment**
-Participants must not engage in any form of harassment, including actions that harm the activities or careers of others, cause discomfort to individuals or groups, or encourage such behavior.
+2. **Prevention of Harassment**: Participants must not engage in any form of harassment, including actions that harm the activities or careers of others, cause discomfort to individuals or groups, or encourage such behavior.

-3. **Prohibition of Unauthorized Photography and Recording** Participants must not take photographs, record audio, or stream video at the venue without the presenter’s consent.
+3. **Prohibition of Unauthorized Photography and Recording**: Participants must not take photographs, record audio, or stream video at the venue without the presenter’s consent.
 Screenshots on the meeting platform are also prohibited.
 On-Demand videos must not be shared with third parties who are not participants.
 Unpublished research content must not be disclosed on social media or other platforms without the presenter’s consent.